ZTF SN Ia DR2: Overview: Overview of the released data

 \subsubsection{sampling statistics}

-On the 2960 SNe Ia passing the good sampling criteria, only 9 do not have $g$ band and only 2 do not have $r$ band detections in the rest-frame phase range of $-$10 to +40 with respect to maximum light.
+On the 2960 SNe Ia passing the good sampling criteria, only 9 do not have $g$-band and only 2 do not have $r$-band detections in the rest-frame phase range of $-$10 to +40 with respect to maximum light.
 However, only 46\% of our targets have $i$-band detections in this same phase range.
-Most targets acquired since early 2021 shall have coverage in all three bands as we updated our observing strategy then but are not part of this sample.
-Future releases of DR2 targets will include additional $i$ band observations, after the remaining reference images are processed.
-For these 2960 targets, we typically have 40 detections (median) in the $\phi\in[-10,+40]$ days phase range, with medians of 9 and 27 points pre- and post-maximum light, respectively.
-This goes up to more than 166 detections for the top 10\% most observed sample that are part of the aforementioned high-cadence regions.
-On average, our SNe~Ia are detected 12 d before maximum light and up to 55 d after with a median one day cadence in any filter.
-This corresponds to a typical 2.9, 2.5 and 6 d same-filter revisit for $g$, $r$ and $i$ band, respectively.

-Figure~\ref{fig:lcexamples} illustrates typical worst, average and best sampling light curve of the release, with the increased uncertainty in the derived SALT2 values of $x_1$ and $c$ with decreasing sampling, shown in the legend.
+Most targets acquired since early 2021 will have coverage in all three bands as we updated our observing strategy, but they are not part of this sample.
+Future releases of DR2 targets will include additional $i$-band observations, after the remaining reference images are processed.
+For these 2960 targets, we typically have 40 detections (median) in the $\phi\in[-10,+40]$ day phase range, with medians of 9 and 27 points pre- and post-maximum light, respectively.
+This goes up to more than 166 detections for the top 10\% most observed sample that is part of the aforementioned high-cadence regions.
+On average, our SNe~Ia are detected 12 d before maximum light and up to 55 d after, with a median one-day cadence in any filter.
+This corresponds to a typical 2.9, 2.5, and 6 d same-filter revisit for the $g$, $r$, and $i$ bands, respectively.
+Figure~\ref{fig:lcexamples} illustrates the typical worst, average, and best sampling light curve of the release, with the increased uncertainty in the derived SALT2 values of $x_1$ and $c$ with decreasing sampling, shown in the legend.

-\subsubsection{photometry}
+\subsubsection{Photometry}